Benefits of Keeping Humidity

 Prevent Costly, Permanent Bridge and Soundboard Damage

-Over time, constant changes in humidity levels, with the corresponding shrinking and swelling of the soundboard, will damage the integrity of the soundboard.
-You will see this damage in the form of pressure ridges and cracks in the board.
+Over time, constant changes in humidity and temperature levels, with the corresponding shrinking and swelling of the soundboard, will damage the integrity of the soundboard.
+This potential damage is most immediately visible in the form of pressure ridges and cracks in the board.

 Prevent Pinblock Damage